Table of Contents

 Below are some of the personal finance channels you can share with your employees:

 - Two Cents – Two Cents is an educational channel about personal finance.
-Hosts come from a finance background in which they had a financial firm assisting entrepreneurs in the past.
+Hosts come from a finance background in which they had a financial firm assisting entrepreneurs.
 In this channel, you will find a number of videos about career, work, retirement, family finance, investment, etc.

 - The Money Resolution – Creator of this channel, Frankie Calkins, uploads helpful videos about personal finance with actionable, up-to-date tips to help people save money, invest, manage debt, plan for early retirement, etc.